Zoo Tickets & Reservations

 Changes in the Zoo

-Per the latest research and recommendations, all mammals are now considered vulnerable to contracting COVID-19.
-Therefore, for the health and welfare of the animals in our care, some habitats and experiences will remain closed or have restricted access to ensure physical distancing.
+The Los Angeles Zoo is closely monitoring the development of zoonotic diseases in the United States.
+For the health and welfare of the animals in our care, some habitats and experiences will remain closed or have restricted access to ensure physical distancing.
 Please see the list below.
 The majority of animal exhibits will be accessible to guests.

 The activities and facilities that are unavailable until further notice include:*